-- (a) students must design five rules that demonstrate an understanding of the human elements behind online interactions and the use of digital technology - (b) the rules should demonstrate the student's understanding of assertive behaviours, risk aversion and risk awareness - (c) the rules should reflect an understanding of the dynamic nature of cyberspace, the appropriateness and/or inappropriateness of communication and a cultural awareness of online behaviours - (d) the target audience for the rules developed in the task must be the student's current year level at school.
+- (a) students must design 10 rules that define polite online behaviour, and demonstrate an understanding of the human elements behind online interactions and the use of digital technology. - (b) the rules should demonstrate the student's understanding of assertive behaviours, risk aversion and risk awareness - (c) the rules should reflect an understanding of the dynamic nature of cyberspace, the appropriateness and/or inappropriateness of communication and a cultural awareness of online behaviours - (d) the target audience for the rules developed in the task must be the student's current year level at school.